Solar Panels Arkansas — Costs, Savings & Payback

 Arkansas Solar FAQ

 The federal solar tax credit (Section 25D, ITC) expired December 31, 2025 and is no longer available.
 Arkansas property tax exemption on solar-added home value.
-Net metering: Net Billing (Reduced) — Net Billing (Reduced)— below-retail export.
+Net metering: Net Billing (Reduced) — below-retail export.
 Full list: DSIRE.

-18 years, reflecting the lower electricity rate.
+~24 years — ~9 years slower than the US median of ~15 years.
 In sunnier parts of Arkansas like Pine Bluff, payback can be shorter.

 Little Rock, Fayetteville, Jonesboro, Pine Bluff all offer strong conditions for solar panels Arkansas.
 Pine Bluff leads at 4.95 peak sun hours daily.
-Electricity rates are consistent statewide at $0.1332/kWh.
+Electricity rates are consistent statewide at $0.14/kWh.

 Solar in Nearby States